rust-cli/env_logger/README.md

 ### In executables

 It must be added along with `log` to the project dependencies:
+`log` provides the macros (info!, warn!, error!, debug!, trace!) for logging, while env_logger handles the configuration and filtering of these logs based on environment variables.

 ```console
 $ cargo add log env_logger